vansiapritish17-sudo/distortion-aware-object-localization/README.md

 | test | 240 | 1,440 (held out) | 240 (held out) |

-Each image carries two targets: the six canonical pre-warp bounding boxes, and a 36-character mask recording which canonical lattice positions carry a dot that is visible in the released image.
+Each image carries two targets: the six canonical pre-warp bounding boxes, and a 36-character string recording the marker class at each canonical lattice position (absent, dark, mid or light).

 Labels use one row per object: